The ADA passed 30 years ago. Why are cities still horribly designed for people with disabilities?

 “What you see is different local governments being sued,” Eisenberg says.
 “And so the ones that are making the plans are the ones that are nearby those that got sued, because they say, well, we don’t want to be the one who gets sued next.”

 Not all governments are waiting until they’re forced to act.
 Eisenberg says there are a number of city governments that have done a good job of making ADA transition plans and then actually following through and making the physical improvements.
 He points to the city of Tempe, Arizona, which has set a goal of addressing barriers to accessibility by 2030.
-The city has created an online map showing where the plan will roll out first, and details like curb ramps that will be replaced and sidewalk sections with non-compliant slopes.
-Depending on the project, the funding for these upgrades will come from local, state or federal transportation sources.
+The city has created an online map showing where the plan will roll out first, and details such as curb ramps that will be replaced and sidewalk sections with noncompliant slopes.
+Depending on the project, the funding for these upgrades will come from local, state, or federal transportation sources.

 The city has also been active in involving the public in the process, which Eisenberg says should become a model for others to follow.
 “Cities that engage their public, get them really involved, and prioritize the places that the people in the community want to be accessible— those governments are going to be most successful,” he says.